PLA General Directions

 32 VESSEL REGISTRATION REQUIREMENTS

-32.1 From 31st December 2021, all Commercial Vessels that are Intra-port Vessels shall be registered with the PLA, regardless of any other registration, licence or certification held.
+32.1 All Commercial Vessels that are Intra-port Vessels shall be registered with the PLA, regardless of any other registration, licence or certification held.

 32.2 The requirement for registration in General Direction 32.1 shall not apply to Vessels that are only Occasionally used on the Thames.